vijay-daniel/CarND-Traffic-Sign-Classifier-Project/report/report.md

 As a first step, I decided to convert the images to grayscale because the features that describe a sign are independent of colour.
 So, we do not need the additional colour information and can instead let the network look at the other aspects of the image without using up its weights for recognizing colour features.

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

 As a last step, I normalized the image data because ...

+Here is an example of a traffic sign image before and after preprocessing.

+![before-pre]
+![after-pre]

 I did a few training runs with the histogram equalized version of the image, but the normalized versions showed better results in general.
 There were certain cases where the histogram equalized version gave a better visual representation than the normalized image.